mahyarfrd70/next-typescript-boilerplate/README.md

 ### File and Folder structure

-there are some file and directory on root directory that I want to explain what each one dose .
+there are some file and directory on root directory that I want to explain what each one does .

   - **server.js** is in root directory that is custom server for Nextjs.
   - **.eslintrc** and **.prettierrc** are in root directory that are for config Eslint and Prettier.